MENU

 The bulk of her research focuses on contingent labor issues.
 It examines the growing and detrimental reliance on adjunct professors in the humanities, first-year composition classes in particular.

-Further interests include L2 pedagogies, writing studies, multiple intelligences in the classroom, vegetarianism in the media, and the mental health effects of COVID-19 on college campuses.
+Further interests include L2 pedagogies, writing studies, multiple intelligences in the classroom, vegetarianism / environmental issues in the media, and the mental health effects of COVID-19 on college campuses.

 She also dabbles in poetry, which is often dark and sarcastic, much like her soul.